Highlands Park F.C.: Stadium

 The new phoenix club moved to play their matches at Gemmel Park, at Gemmelstreet in Linksfield, about 4 km south of the previous Balfour Park Stadium, because the previous stadium was rebuilt as today's Balfour Park Shopping Mall.
 Because of the rebuild, the memorial gates from Balfour Park was given away to the Jewish Guild club in Rivonia, 12 km north of the old Balfour Park Stadium.
 Even though the Balfour Park Stadium no longer exists, there are still two training pitches next to the mall, where the junior clubs "Maccabi Team" and "Balfour Alexandra F.C.", also known as "Balfour Park F.C.", were located.
 However these junior clubs were not associated with the Highlands Park F.C. phoenix club.

 When Highlands Park FC won promotion to the Vodacom League in 2007, the professional side of the club moved their training and home venue, 10 km northeast of Gemmel Park, to the Modderfontein Sports Club.
 This bigger facility was used until 2009, and was also used as the training ground of the Platinum Stars football club, in which the owner of Highlands Park, Larry Brookstone, continued to hold some personal shares until November 2008.
 But apart from sharing the training facility for a couple of years, there was no revival of the collaboration between the two clubs, which had taken place in 2000–2003.
-Subsequently, they played their home matches at Makhulong stadium.
+Subsequently, they played their home matches at Balfour Park Stadium, Highlands North.